 The other members of the IMPRESS Code Committee are:

-Vanessa Baird, Co-Editor of New Internationalist magazine.
+Vanessa Baird, Associate and Contributing Editor of New Internationalist magazine.
 Her journalistic career, spanning four decades, includes local newspapers and radio in the UK and working in Peru during the tumultuous 1980s.
 As co-editor and writer at New Internationalist, she has focused on issues relating to human rights, and social, economic and environmental justice, publishing in magazines and books.
 She is an Amnesty International Human Rights Media Award winner and has a keen interest in media independence, ethics and reform.

 Gavin Phillipson, is a Professor of Law at the University of Bristol and has been a visiting scholar at the Universities of Melbourne and the LSE.
 He is author of Media Freedom under the UK Human Rights Act (2006, OUP) and has written over twenty articles and book chapters on media and free speech issues including the right to be forgotten.
 His work on privacy has been cited by the highest courts in the UK and overseas and he has spoken on media freedom and other issues at leading Universities around the world in the US, Canada, Hong Kong, Singapore, France and the Netherlands.
 He was the academic member of the Ministry of Justice Working Group on libel reform and his work in that area was cited extensively by Parliament's Joint Committee on Human Rights.